chiiyokii/AI_Project/README.md

 **eXtreme Gradient Boosting:**

-The second method we will be using XGBoost to try to predict more precisely the prices of accomodation.
+The third method we will be using XGBoost to try to predict more precisely the prices of accomodation.
 XGB is a powerful and efficient machine learning algorithm designed for both classification and regression tasks.
 It is based on the principle of gradient boosting, where multiple decision trees are built sequentially, and each tree learns to correct the errors of the previous ones.

 We will need use those libraries in order to build our model.